Going Steady (1979 film)

 Going Steady (Israeli: Yotzim Kavua) is a 1979 Israeli film.
 It is the second in the Lemon Popsicle film series.

 Synopsis

-The film concerns three teenage boys, Benji (Bentzi), Bobby (Momo), and Huey (Yudale).
-Benji falls in love with Tammy in a party.
-He tries to make love with her but she leaves the party.
+The film concerns three teenage boys, Benji (Benzi), Bobby (Momo), and Huey (Yudale).
+Benji falls in love with Tammy at a party.
+He tries to make love to her but she leaves the party.
 When Benji gets drunk and Huey's girlfriend, Martha, tries to sleep with him, he rebuffs her.
 He keeps his distance with Tammy, hoping she would be the one to apologize.
-Eventually, he gives up and makes up to her with the help of his friend, Huey.
+Eventually, he gives up and makes up for her with the help of his friend, Huey.
 However, their relationship suffers when Bobby accuses Benji of cheating on his girlfriend, Tammy, with Martha.
 To Benji's dismay, Tammy shows up on prom with Bobby and learns that Tammy and Bobby were "screwing".
 He decides to leave the town with Shelly but stops when Huey tells the lie he made up about Tammy and Bobby and discovers it was him that Tammy truly loved.